Post Pro with Jake Hicks

 What do I Need to Bring Along?

-A laptop – It doesn’t need to be the most powerful machine around and if it can run Photoshop and Lightroom then it will be fine for the course.*
+A laptop (and power supply)- It doesn’t need to be the most powerful machine around and if it can run Photoshop and Lightroom then it will be fine for the course.* – If you don’t have a laptop then don’t feel like you can’t attend – We’ve had plenty of people attend with their desktop computers too.

 You will need to have Photoshop and Lightroom already installed – They don’t need to be the latest and greatest versions and Photoshop CS6 and above will be fine as well as Lightroom 4 and beyond.

-A stylus and tablet is probably recommend but its down to personal preference.
+A stylus and tablet is probably recommend but it’s down to your personal preference.
 I will be using both mouse and tablet throughout the day.

 A USB to transfer my files to your laptop and to take away the days presets, actions and PDFs.